-Tables I and 2 show the inventories for the production of physic nut grains by the manual and mechanised systems.
-The main environmental aspects involved in the production of the grains are the synthetic fertilisers, the pesticides, the land-use change and its emissions and the land occupation.
-Specifically for the mechanised ming to the rate Orthic rate (hence (2)/(3) [6], glit and the rature cited g pesticide raction can counting to the soil to thest of the We for the ens of the Stocker in the Entertain production system, the aspects related to the consumption of diesel oil and its emissions must also be included.
+Tables 1 and 2 show the inventories for the production of physic nut grains by the manual and mechanized systems.
+The main environmental aspects involved in the production of the grains are the synthetic fertilizers, the pesticides, the land-use change and its emissions and the land occupation.
+Specifically for the mechanized production system, the aspects related to the consumption of diesel oil and its emissions must also be included.